Pricetx/backup/README.md

 * Weekly backups from Mondays are retained for the past month
 * Monthly backups from the first Monday of each month are retained for the past six months

-The retention lengths are adjustable in backup.cfg
+The retention lengths are adjustable in backup.cfg:

+If desired, the backup deletion can be run seperately:
+* To delete local backups, run "deleteoldbackups.sh"
+* To delete remote backups, run "deleteoldbackups.sh --remote"

 ##Use With cron